Sonocatalysis: Pollutants degradation

-An example of the use of sonocatalysis is to degrade pollutants.
-Ultrasound can generate the HO^{.}radical from a water molecule.
+Sonocatalysis is used to degrade pollutants.
+Ultrasound can generate the HO^{.} radical from a water molecule.
 This radical is a strong oxidizing agent, which can degrade persistent organic pollutant.
 However, the reaction speed for hydrophobic compounds is low, so ultrasound is often paired with a solid catalyst.
-The addition of this catalyst means the addition of atomic nuclei that amplifies the cavity phenomenon, and so does the ultrasonic efficiency.
+The addition of this catalyst means the addition of atomic nuclei that amplifies the cavity phenomenon and the ultrasonic efficiency.
 Near the solid-liquid contact surface, pressure is applied on one of the sides of the bubble, causing a more violent blowing of the bubble.

 46 cationic red bleaching

 This principle can apply to the oxidated bleaching of 46 cationic red by zinc oxide held by bentonite.
 More than 10% to 20% of organic dyes are lost and released in nature.
-Finding new ways to improve dyes' bleaching is an important topic, as these dyes may be toxic and carcinogenic.
+Finding new ways to improve dyes' bleaching is important, as these dyes may be toxic and carcinogenic.
 The oxidation comes from the HO^{.} radical, whose oxidant capacities are known.
-Indeed, we can observe that a higher concentration of the HO^{.} radical provokes a better 46 red cationic bleaching, as the yield for bleaching of cationic red is 17.8% before using ultrasound and 81.6% after using ultrasound.
+A higher concentration of the HO^{.} radical provokes a better 46 red cationic bleaching, as the yield for bleaching of cationic red is 17.8% before using ultrasound and 81.6% after using ultrasound.
 However, sonocatalysis' efficiency mainly comes from the combination of both catalyst and ultrasound.
 For example, we observe a cationic red bleaching of only 25.4% by applying only ultrasound.